* MSCI Asia ex-Japan up slightly after previous session's

 rose to 2.514 percent from their U.S. close of 2.507 percent,

 though still well below a two-year high of 2.76 percent touched

 on July 8.

-Against the yen, the dollar took back some lost ground,
+Against the yen, the dollar was steady at 99.50 yen,

-one-week low of 99.13 yen touched in the previous session.
+above a one-week low of 99.13 yen touched in the previous

-Commodity markets had pushed higher ahead of the China data,
+Commodity markets pushed higher ahead of the China data.

 Spot gold remained above the $1,300 an ounce after